advaithsriram/advaithsriram.github.io/_project/legged-rl.md

 ### Key Learnings

-- Reward shaping was critical — small changes drastically impacted stability
+- Reward shaping was critical as small changes drastically impacted stability
 - Including **CPG phase and amplitude** in the observation space significantly improved terrain adaptation
-- Training time increased with more complex terrain, but generalization improved
+- Training time increased with more complex terrain, but locomotion generalization also improved
 - Cartesian-space control helped improve foothold precision on slopes

 ---